2021 Kentucky Derby Day Full Schedule Fan Viewing Guide!

-The 146th renewal of the 2020 Kentucky Derby, also known as the Run for the Roses, takes place on the first Saturday of May.
+The 147th renewal of the 2021 Kentucky Derby, also known as the Run for the Roses, takes place on the first Saturday of May.
 The race that dates back to 1875 has become a spring tradition with countless fans around the globe viewing the Derby on TV and thousands, approximately 160,000.00 attending the event in person.
-Here’s your Fan Guide to the 2020 Kentucky Derby.
+Here’s your fan guide to the 2021 Kentucky Derby.

-The Kentucky Derby day will be televised on NBC TV from 2:30 pm ET and the main event for the 2020 Kentucky Derby will start traditionally 6:30 pm ET on Saturday, September 5
+The Kentucky Derby day will be televised on NBC TV from 2:30 pm ET and the main event for the Kentucky Derby will start traditionally at 6:30 pm ET on Saturday of May.

 First, make sure you secure your tickets well in advance and get your race-day attire ready.
 Formal clothing is traditional for the stands and VIP areas.
 Tradition dictates beautiful hats and red-carpet style fashion for the ladies and suits and ties for the gents.